 A didymo bloom observed in the Batten Kill

 Historically, didymo was considered a widely distributed, yet uncommon, algal species native to the cool, running freshwaters of the northern hemisphere, including northern parts of North America, Europe, and Asia.
 Records collected over the last 150 years indicate that didymo widely occurred across Europe, including the UK, Norway, and northwest Russia.
 Didymo diatoms have been reported in the western US for over 100 years, but not as nuisance blooms.

 Yet, within the last two decades, didymo blooms have been reported with increasing frequency and intensity across the globe, particularly in locations where historical blooms have not been previously recorded.
 In North America, didymo blooms were first documented in the 1990s in rivers on Vancouver Island, British Columbia.
 In the last 20 years, bloom occurrences have spread east across North America and have become increasingly common in the northeastern US, particularly in streams and rivers frequented by anglers and other aquatic recreationists.
-The species can now (2011) be found in 18 US states and 3 Canadian provinces.
+In 2011, the species could be found in 18 US states and 3 Canadian provinces.

 Didymo has been confirmed in eight locations in New York State since 2007, including: